Free energy and equilibrium states for families of interval maps: Upper-semicontinuity of metric entropy

+We shall eventually study free energy, the sum of metric entropy and the integral of a potential.
 For sequences of maps, even metric entropy (of invariant measures) is not necessarily semi-continuous \cite{Mis_jump}.
-This would appear to render our endeavour hopeless.
-However, our hypothesis, \emph{decreasing critical relations}, guarantees upper-semicontinuity of entropy.
-It is relatively weak: for the quadratic family, only super-attracting parameters have an extra critical relation in the limit, for example.
+This would appear to render hopeless our endeavour to prove almost upper-semicontinuity of the free energy.
+However, imposing a topological hypothesis allows us to surmount this obstacle and gives us the following result, postponing formal definitions to Section~\ref{sec:introentropy}. \begin{theorem}[Upper-semicontinuity of metric entropy] Let $(f_k)_{k\geq0}$ be a sequence of piecewise monotone $d$-branched maps converging to $f_0$ as $k \to \infty$ with decreasing critical relations.
+Suppose $(\mu_k)_{k\geq1}$ is a convergent sequence of ergodic $f_k$-invariant probability measures.
+Then

-Changing tack, a lower bound on the entropy on its own is not enough (contrary to prior suspicions) to guarantee continuity of equilibrium states.
-We find sequences of non-renormalisable, post-critically finite maps with absolutely continuous invariant probability measures (\emph{acip}s) with entropy bounded away from zero, for which the limit measure is a convex combination of the acip for the limit map and a Dirac mass on a repelling fixed point.
+\end{theorem} Raith's result \cite{Raith_stab} on continuous dependence of the measure of maximal entropy for unimodal maps is the only one, of which we are aware, which leads in this direction.
+The hypothesis, \emph{decreasing critical relations}, is relatively weak: for the quadratic family for example, only super-attracting parameters have an extra critical relation in the limit.